-Financial Services Division (firstname.lastname@example.org)

 The presumption that compound interest is not charged on NPA accounts is fallacious.
 While interest is not accrued for accounting purposes, contractual right of the lender to charge interest continues even while the loan is an NPA.

 However, the question is, was an NPA borrower actually eligible to avail the moratorium at all?
-The intent of the moratorium was to grant relief against difficulties arising due to the pandemic.
+The intent of the moratorium was to grant relief against difficulties arising due to the pandemic and not to help/support those accounts which had become NPAs even before the onset of the pandemic.

 9A.
 If the exposure is marked NPA by an NBFC-SI (90 day NPA), does that become NPA for an NBFC-NSI as well (180 day NPA)?

-The classification of a loan account as NPA, as per the applicable RBI norms, in the books of the respective lender is to be considered for determining the eligibility of availing benefit under the RBI Circular.
+The classification of a loan account as NPA, as per the applicable RBI norms, in the books of the respective lender,as per regulations applicable to such lender, is to be considered for determining the eligibility of availing benefit under the RBI Circular.
+Therefore, the threshold for determination of NPA status will be 180 days in case of NBFC-NSIs.

 9B.
 If an exposure was standard on 29 Feb 2020 but became NPA in the next few months, do we still need to refund?

 To determine the eligibility the account must be a standard asset as on Feb 29, 2020.
-However, the refund shall be calculated based on the fact that compound interest/interest on interest/penal interest has been applied during the moratorium.
+Hence, yes, the account referred to above will qualify.
+However, the refund shall be calculated based on the fact that compound interest/interest on interest/penal interest has been applied during the Moratorium Months.

-10. In case the lender is collecting EMIs and not charging any penal interest, will such loans be eligible?
+10. In case the lender is collecting EMIs and not charging any penal interest, will such loans be eligible for Relief?

 The language of the RBI Circular para 2 is that all lending institutions shall immediately put in place a Board-approved policy to refund/adjust the ‘interest on interest’ charged to the borrowers,irrespective of whether moratorium had been fully or partially availed, or not.
 The RBI Circular intends to provide a relief on ‘interest on interest’ charged to the borrowers during the moratorium period, i.e. March 1, 2020, to August 31, 2020.
 That is to say, the intent of the RBI, following the directive of the SC, seems to give relief to a borrower who has been charged compound interest during the Moratorium Period.